 I read a blog recently that examined party invitations.
 Specifically, wedding and baby shower invitations, and how many are little more than attempts to extract the largest amount of cash and/or gifts possible from their guests.

 I can practically see the hosts hunched over spreadsheets as they assemble profit and loss statements, comparing outlay versus intake.
 “Don’t forget to factor in the napkins!” cries one.
-“They work out to eighteen cents per!”
+“They work out to eight cents per!”

 It made me recall my own wedding experiences.
 One in particular stood out, as it was ahead of the curve in its use-the-guests mentality.